iay/shibboleth-idp-docker/README.md

-If you do want to change these or other values, or make any other local customisations to the Jetty configuration, you can of course just make a private branch of this repository and change the files in `jetty-base-9.4` directly.
+If you do want to change these or other values, or make any other local customisations to the Jetty configuration, you can of course just make a private branch of this repository and change the files in `jetty-base-11.0` directly.
 I have also provided an overlay system to make this a bit cleaner.

-If you create, for example, `overlay/jetty-base-9.4/start.d/idp.ini`, then that file will overwrite the one taken from `jetty-base-9.4`.
+If you create, for example, `overlay/jetty-base-11.0/start.d/idp.ini`, then that file will overwrite the one taken from `jetty-base-11.0`.
 Anything under `overlay` is ignored by Git so it can be a local repository unconnected with this one.
-I have also made it possible for `overlay/jetty-base-9.4` to be a symbolic link so that it can link to somewhere _inside_ another local repository.
+I have also made it possible for `overlay/jetty-base-11.0` to be a symbolic link so that it can link to somewhere _inside_ another local repository.

 See [`overlay/README.md`](overlay/README.md) for more detail on the overlay system.

-## Jetty 10.0 Configuration

-Coming soon, maybe.

 ## Building the Image